Year4-Games-Development/SBSP-B2-engineering-energy/README.md

 - v0.0.30 Conflicts were resolved.
 - v0.0.31 EnergyDistributionModelTest updated and passing (Issue #27).
 - v0.0.32 Readme styling was added and temperature test was completed.
+- v0.0.33 Coolant unit tests done.
+- v0.0.34 Completed Coolant Feature.
+- v0.0.35 The system is working together now with coolant.
+- v0.0.36 Fixed + cleaned up coolant.
+- v0.0.37 Reactor UI Updates in different positions in the scene.
+- v0.0.38 UI update.
+Changed the position of energy text and changed font size to fit the page for better visual output.
+- v0.0.39 ReamMe was updated and a new version was released.

 ###### Team members are:
 - Juliusz Karski